Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Introduction

+where the sum covers only invertible residue classes.
+(In both cases, the choice of ``expected main term'' is natural, but might require adjustments, depending on the arithmetic function involved.)

+The serious study of these function field analogues has been initiated especially by Keating and Rudnick and a number of collaborators (see for instance~\cite{kr1}, in the case where $f$ is the von Mangoldt function, using results of Katz~\cite{katz-characters}, which themselves relied on his work on the Mellin transform over finite fields~\cite{mellin}).

+It is quite easy to understand the link between a quantity like~(\ref{eq-general-variance}), in the function field case, and equidistribution problems of the type considered in Chapter~\ref{sec:equidis}.
+Indeed, we are then in the situation where~$q$ is a polynomial in $k[t]$ for some finite field~$k$, and the sum over $n\leq x$ is replaced by the sum over monic polynomials~$g\in k[t]$ of degree~$m$.
+Then for any complex-valued function~$f$ defined for polynomials in~$k[t]$, we see (using orthogonality of characters, or the discrete Plancherel formula) that the formula

+holds, where~$\chi$ runs over non-trivial characters of the group $(k[t]/qk[t])^{\times}$.
+These characters can be identified with the characters of~$G(k)$ for some commutative algebraic group~$G$ (by a simple special case of geometric class-field theory; in the case which we will consider, when~$q$ is squarefree, it will be a very explicit torus).
+Moreover, for many natural arithmetic functions, the inner sum over~$g$ monic of degree~$m$ in~$k[t]$ can be interpreted as the value at~$\chi$ of the arithmetic Fourier transform of some object on this group~$G$.
+In the limit where $k$ is replaced by its extensions~$k_n$ of degree $n\to+\infty$ (and $m$ is fixed), we can therefore expect to determine the asymptotic behavior of this variance from our equidistribution theorems.

+We will now consider in detail the version of this question when $f$ is the von Mangoldt function associated to a higher-degree $L$-function (the classical von Mangoldt function being related to the Riemann zeta function, which has degree~$1$), in which case Hall, Keating, and Roddity-Gershon~\cite{variance} have shown that new phenomena appear (again relying on~\cite{mellin}).
+These are conjectured to correspond to new behavior also in the (currently inaccessible) situation over number fields.
+We refer the reader to the introductions of both papers~\cite{kr1} and~\cite{variance} for extensive discussions of these motivating conjectures, and for additional references to other papers.

+We will see that, as suggested by the discussion above, the equidistribution theory for arithmetic Fourier transforms on higher-dimensional tori leads to generalizations, strengthenings, and better understanding, of these previous results.
+This leads in particular to Theorem~\ref{th-variance} in the Introduction, but the method is suitable for the proof of many similar statements.

-As before, we denote as before by~$k$ a finite field, with an algebraic closure~$\bar{k}$, and we denote by~$k_n$ the extension of degree~$n\geq 1$ of~$k$ in~$\bar{k}$.
-We fix a prime $\ell$ distinct from the characteristic of~$k$, and all complexes are $\ell$-adic complexes.
+In the remainder of this chapter, as before, we denote by~$k$ a finite field, with an algebraic closure~$\bar{k}$, and for each $n \geq 1$ by~$k_n$ the extension of degree~$n$ of~$k$ in~$\bar{k}$.
+We fix a prime $\ell$ distinct from the characteristic of~$k$, and all complexes are understood to be $\ell$-adic complexes.